-Under the historical analysis caption came a review of all the boats Yahoo missed in its nearly two-decades-long run, including opportunities to acquire companies that eclipsed it years ago, specifically Alphabet Inc.’s (NASDAQ:GOOGC) Google and Facebook Inc. (NASDAQ:FBC).
+Under the historical analysis caption came a review of all the boats Yahoo missed in its nearly two-decades-long run, including opportunities to acquire companies that eclipsed it years ago, specifically Alphabet Inc.’s (NASDAQ:GOOGC) Google and Facebook Inc. (NASDAQ:FBB).

 What Was Yahoo, Really?

 Despite a history that included 6 CEOs and multiple attempts, according to The Wall Street Journal, Yahoo’s main problem was a failure to define itself.
 Was it a search engine?
 A social network?
 An online marketplace?
 A media company?
 None of the above?
 Or, as some have suggested, an attempt at all of the above?

 Former Yahoo executive, Brad Garlinghouse, wrote in 2006, “If you’re everything, you’re kind of nothing.”
 Yahoo’s current CEO, Marissa Mayer, oversaw the company’s final attempt at a turn-around.
 Despite her efforts, the central question (What is Yahoo?) was never answered.

 Verizon’s acquisition of Yahoo’s core businesses for $4.83 billion could certainly be considered a waste of cash by those on Wall Street who believe the company’s assets are nearly worthless.

 As Quartz noted, however, the deal could make sense for Verizon.
 Verizon is one of the country’s largest telecom carriers and it has a couple of problems – market saturation and limited growth potential.

 Clearly the company sees the acquisition of Yahoo, which follows its acquisition of AOL in May 2015, as a pathway to growth through online content and advertising.